Feraul/Feraul.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in the development of computational algorithms and the formulation of sophisticated numerical methods for modelling and simulation of fluid dynamics in porous media in general
+I am interested in the development of computational algorithms and the formulation of sophisticated numerical methods for modelling and simulation of fluid dynamics in porous media in general.
+These computational tools can be used for the simulation and modeling of saturated and unsaturated aquifers, contaminant transport and groundwater flow.
+They can also be used for the simulation and modeling of oil fields.
+These simulations provide detailed information about the behavior of aquifers and reservoirs that help hydrologists and researchers make the best management decisions.

 Some results of research